agavrilov76/ExpectIt/README.md

 * [Custom Expect Ant Task](../..//wiki/Expect-for-Ant)
 * Apache License.

-The Expectit project is a modern alternative to other popular 'Expect for Java' implementations, such as:
+The ExpectIt project is a modern alternative to other popular 'Expect for Java' implementations, such as:

 * [ExpectJ](http://expectj.sourceforge.net/)
 * [Expect4J](https://github.com/cverges/expect4j)
 * [Expect-for-Java](https://github.com/ronniedong/Expect-for-Java)

-I believe that none of the projects above has all the features that Expectit has.
-So if you are looking for a Java expect library please give Expectit a try.
+I believe that none of the projects above has all the features that ExpectIt has.
+So if you are looking for a Java expect library please give ExpectIt a try.

 ## Quick start